JujuAdams/dotobj/README.md

 1. Normals

-2. Texture coordinates and UV flipping, for compatibility between DirectX and OpenGL
+2. Texture coordinates, and UV flipping - *(for compatibility between DirectX and OpenGL)*

 3. Multiple vertex buffer output via .obj groups

-4. Vertex colours - (not in the official .obj spec, but some editors can export them)
+4. Vertex colours - *(not in the official .obj spec, but some editors can export them)*

 5. n-gon faces